-For this year’s exhibition, the Remington Museum received 97 images submitted by 40 member-artists.
+For the 2023 Members' Juried Art Exhibit, the Remington Museum received 97 images submitted by 40 member-artists.
 Some of these artists have been exhibiting at the Remington since the Museum began doing juried art exhibits in 2001, and some are participating for the very first time.
 The Museum is proud to play a meaningful role in the artistic lives of its members, and is deeply grateful for their membership support.

 Upcoming artist-in-residence David Fadden served as juror for the exhibit.
 He selected 54 works to be in the exhibition.
 He also selected three artworks to receive awards: a “best in show” prize of $100, second place prize of $75, and a third place prize of $50.
 The prizes will be announced at 3:00pm during the opening reception on May 20.

 Fadden states, “I have been in several juried art shows over the years and juried a handful.
 I always walk away with a much greater appreciation of art and those who create after seeing the wide range of creative thought and process.
 I am always inspired….”
 He continues, “This show is a perfect example of the sheer diverseness of creativity, technique and imagination in our communities.
 It is an honour to be a part of this exhibit and I look forward to seeing the amazing works in person.
 Also, my heartfelt gratitude and appreciation to all the artists who submitted their works.
 Keep working!!!”

 At the end of the exhibit, a “Public’s Choice” award, a museum-wrapped canvas reproduction of Pete’s Shanty by Frederic Remington, 1908, will be awarded based on an open vote.
 Anyone can vote for their favorite artwork from May 20 until September 10, either in person at the Museum or click here to vote online.
 One vote per person, please.